axa-group/bauta.js/docs/decorators-and-resolver.md

 # Pipeline

-A pipeline is an chain of Pipeline.StepFunctions for the given operation.
+A pipeline is a chain of Pipeline.StepFunctions.

 ```js
 // resolvers/my-pipeline.js